Early College

 All students will need to submit their official and final college transcript to receive transfer credits at UNCW.

-UNCW Academic Advisors will work with you to answer questions about major and career exploration, graduation requirements and timeline, University policies and processes, and class registration.
+As part of your orientation to UNCW, your academic advisor will work with you to answer questions about major and career exploration, graduation requirements and timeline, University policies and processes, and class registration.

 Both first-year and transfer applicants are considered for UNCW’s need-based aid as long as they submit the Free Application for Federal Student Aid (FAFSA).
 Please visit the Office of Scholarships and Financial Aid to learn more about applying for financial aid.